Ishita-29/advanced_dqn_water_irrigation/README.md

 This project applies advanced Deep Q-Network (DQN) algorithms and a Policy based algoritm to optimize water irrigation strategies in agriculture.
 The objective is to maximize crop yield while minimizing water usage through intelligent, data-driven decision-making.

+This project builds upon CleanRL, a high-quality collection of single-file reinforcement learning implementations.
+Modified versions of selected agents (e.g., DQN, PPO) were adapted to train in the custom irrigation environment.

+Link to CleanRL github: https://github.com/vwxyzjn/cleanrl

 ## Overview

 We implement and compare the following reinforcement learning agents: